Market Forecasting and Micro-economics Consultant.

-Simulation, modeling, dynamic systems, operations research methods applied to business and micro-economics.
+Simulation modeling dynamic systems operations research methods applied to business & micro-economics.

 Click to McSc Home Page